vadrer/vispen/README.md

   similar to `-DDYNAMIC_PERL_DLL=\"perl532.dll\"`.
 This indicates that Vim is looking for Perl 5.32.
 You'll need one or the other installed, matching the version number exactly.

-That's it.
-You're done.
-Refer to the _User Guide_ section on how to use vispen.

-vispen comes with sane defaults for its options, but you still may want to take a look at what's available for configuration.
-There are a few interesting options that are conservatively turned off by default that you may want to turn on.

 Quick Feature Summary
 -----